Ctrl+Z

 | oops log | Show undo history |

-| oops size | Show backup disk usage |
+| oops keep | Keep a backup from auto-cleanup |

 | oops clean | Remove old backups (--all for everything) |

-| oops config | View or change settings |
+| oops cleanup-service | Install or inspect hourly background cleanup |

 | oops doctor | Check installation health |